minershive/hiveon-kb/hiveon-pool/general_pool_faq/general_faq_en.md

 path: /hiveon-pool-general_pool_faq-general_faq
 parent_category: Hiveon Pool
 category: General pool FAQ
-meta_description: Go through the basics to understand how pools work.
+meta_description: Go through the basics to understand how the pool works.
 ---

 ### What is a mining pool?